 Piacenza

 Among the cities to visit near Milan, Piacenza will surprise you with its understated charm.
 Admire Piazza Cavalli, the beating heart of the city, with its equestrian statues and Gothic Palace.
 Explore Romanesque churches and Renaissance palaces that tell centuries of history.
 Enjoy the authentic flavors of Piacenza’s cuisine, from pisarei e fasö to PDO cured meats.
-Piacenza will captivate you with its relaxed atmosphere, little-known art treasures, and the warm welcome of its inhabitants.
+Piacenza will win you over with its relaxed atmosphere, little-known art treasures, and the warm welcome of its inhabitants.

 Parma